coleifer/peewee/docs/peewee/relationships.rst

              .order_by(Tweet.timestamp.desc()))
    query = User.select().with_related(Load(User.tweets, recent))

-Because it is a real query it can join other tables and select from them;
+Because it is a real query it can join other tables and select from them:
-the joined rows come back attached, fetched in the same round trip:

 .. code-block:: python

-   # Each tweet's favorites, each with its reaction already loaded:
+   # Each tweet's favorites, with the reaction FK already loaded:
    favorites = Favorite.select(Favorite, Reaction).join(Reaction)
    query = Tweet.select().with_related(Load(Tweet.favorites, favorites))